 exp date isn't null, but text field is

-This guideline is applicable to all medical, nursing and midwifery staff working with neonates in West of Scotland.
+This guideline is applicable to medical, nursing and midwifery staff working with neonates in West of Scotland.
 Prevention of sepsis is important and all staff should be familiar with other guidelines relating to hand hygiene and aseptic technique.
 Staff should also refer to West of Scotland Neonatal MCN guideline for Early Onset Sepsis in the Neonate, and to the relevant pharmacy monographs for medications referred to in this guideline.
 It is important to remember to liaise closely with microbiology and infection control departments.
+This guideline is intended as a support tool and does not replace or over-ride clinical decisions with regards antimicrobial choices in individual scenarios.
+Junior doctors should always remember to seek senior clinical input for severely unwell patients.

 Group B Streptococcus – see the West of Scotland Early onset Sepsis guideline.